jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 The [Mobula7 HD][1] falls into a class of micro quads called `cinewhoops`, which steams from the fact that it carries capabilities to record **1080p video at 60 fps**.
 To achieve that it uses a Caddx Turtle V2 camera.
 As such, this quad targets a specific audience - people to whom recording high definition footage is important and given that you can't really carry a Go Pro on top of a micro drone, you are stuck with the option of using an FPV camera that doubles in functionality as a high def video recorder.

 Really, really neat!
 Now, I do say that as a fan of such cameras, in fact, I've been using [Runcam Split 2][9] and [Runcam Split Mini][10] for a while now and for my needs, those cameras are enough.
-I get fairly crisp 1080p 60fps footage to review my flight or [upload to youtube][playlist].
+I get fairly crisp 1080p 60fps footage to review my flight or [upload to YouTube][17].

 However the cool thing about the [Mobula7 HD][1] is that it is a micro quad and that means it comes with all the safety that comes with a micro quad.
 You have prop guards, the chance of you doing damage to yourself or other people is nearly negligible (but of course please don't try).
 In turn this means that you can fly this in parks without being a menace to society.

-The Mobula7 HD takes in 1S, 2S or 3S batteries and depending on that you will get very different flight characteristics.

 ### Table of contents